alanng10/class-lang/Docue/Article/Single/a.md

 ValueStructTypename represents value struct type name.
 Struct vars, glob vars and local vars that are declared with ValueStructTypeName are allocated space for the struct anys.
 The vars hold ref values that are memory indexes of the allocated struct anys.
+The vars has type that is the struct type.
 The vars cannot be assigned to.
 ValueStructTypeName has syntax that starts with "value" index word, followed by ClassName, followed by colon limit, followed by StructName.
 1 derived class is ValueArrayTypeName.